stashed/docs/docs/guides/use-cases/cross-namespace-target/index.md

 ### Verify Backup

-The `sample-mysql-backup` BackupConfiguration will create a CronJob in `dev` namespace and that will trigger a backup on each scheduled slot by creating a `BackupSession` object.
+The `sample-mysql-backup` BackupConfiguration will create a CronJob in the `dev` namespace and that will trigger a backup on each scheduled slot by creating a `BackupSession` object.

 Wait for the next schedule for the backup.
-Run the following command to watch `BackupSession` object,
+Run the following command to watch the `BackupSession` object,

 ```bash
 $ kubectl get backupsession -n dev -w